Electric Vehicle Consumer Code for Home Chargepoints

 Wherever possible, advertising materials should refer to or use this Code to tell Consumers about the Code and about any guidance the Code Administrator has provided and provide them with copies of the Code when asked.

-Where Code Members promote their services by direct mail or telephone, they must:
+Where Code Members promote their services by direct mail or telephone (landline or mobile), they must:

 - check names against the Mailing Preference Service (MPS) or Telephone Preference Service (TPS) databases for any exclusions - Code Members must not under any circumstances contact Consumers who are registered on these databases

 - ensure any lists of names for promotional purposes will be kept in line with data protection laws.